-After working with graduate students, Franklin-Gordon decided to transition to working with students who were most in need and at risk of not enrolling in college.
-She now serves as a College Success Coach at the West End House Boys and Girls Club with the Success Boston initiative.
-This initiative, funded by The Boston Foundation, provides college access and persistence services to Boston Public School students.
-Currently, Portsha is serving in her third year at West End House.
-In addition to her role as Success Coach, Portsha manages the program's annual scholarship fund and summer internship program.
-She is also a member of the Scholarship Committee for the Psi Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated and The Boston Pearl Foundation.
-These organizations work in tandem to offer over $15,000 in annual scholarship funds for high achieving students of color.
-In 2017.
-Franklin-Gordon was recognized as a finalist for the City of Boston's Young Millennial Council's Impact Awards.
+After working with graduate students, Lady P. decided to transition to working with students who were most in need and at risk of not enrolling in college.
+She now serves as the Senior College Success Coach at the West End House Boys and Girls Club in Allston/Brighton.
+The majority of her work is done through the Success Boston initiative, a program funded by The Boston Foundation, providing college access and persistence services to Boston Public School students.
+Currently, Lady P. is serving in her fifth academic year, supporting students at community colleges and state institutions through virtual and in-person academic, financial, and life coaching.
+In addition to her direct service responsibilities, Lady P. manages the program's annual scholarship fund and summer internship program.
+She is also the Scholarship Chair for Psi Omega Chapter's Scholarship Committee, providing over over $20,000 in annual scholarship funds for high achieving students of color.
+She recently ended her services on Mayor Walsh's millennial council, called SPARK Boston.

 At.
 St. John, Lady Portsha seeks to utilize her naturally kind and interpersonal nature to serve on the Hospitality Ministry, Pastor's Aide Committee, and annual Community Day Committee, where she also manages the Rafe D. Kelley Scholarship Fund.
 She also uses her analytical and administrative skills to serve as Grant Coordinator for the churches external grant opportunities, including the 2019 Imago Dei Fund.